HRSINGAPORE Community Discussions

 Contractual Terms for Employee Posted to Overseas Subsidiary

-My company has a senior manager who is posted or seconded to overseas subsidiary.
+My company has a senior manager who is posted or seconded to an overseas subsidiary.
 His payroll is processed from Singapore Office and he only has additional benefits like one-time relocation benefits and annual home leave benefits.
 For the other benefits, e.g. paternity, child care leave, does he follow Singapore labour law or overseas labour law?

 It depends on the agreement contract signed between the employer & employee.
 The contract should state clearly the terms, conditions, benefits & holidays so as to avoid future misunderstanding.

-If the earlier contract did not include the above, employee may challenge the Company if he/she is not given that benefits.vStart to prepare a new contract, to supersede the earlier with additional clause.
+If the earlier contract did not include the above, the employee may challenge the Company if he/she is not given that benefits.vStart to prepare a new contract, to supersede the earlier with additional clause.

 In our company, the staff will follow all Singapore labour law entitlements, only for public holidays

 they will follow the country they are posted to.